SECURE Act and NYSDCP

 There are no RMD requirements in 2020.
 This includes 2019 first year RMDs that were deferred until April 1.

 There are no RMD requirements in 2020 for beneficiaries.

 This also extends the deadline for beneficiaries subject to the five-year rule basically extending it for another year.

 Participants who are set up to receive periodic distributions (monthly etc.) will continue to receive distributions unless they call and request the payments be stopped.

-Participants who received a 2020 RMD payment after January 31, 2020 can redeposit the money back into their NYSDCP account.
+Participants who received a 2020 RMD payment after January 31, 2020 can roll the money back into their NYSDCP account.
 Please contact the HELPLINE for further details.
-Check back for the 2020 RMD Redeposit Form, coming soon.

 For qualifying individuals only, distribution amounts up to $100,000 can be made anytime from 1/1/2020 to 12/31/2020.